mikecao/hashkit/README.md

     101 -> bN
     102 -> bO

-If you provide a shuffled character set, for example `WLgvI6CN7tqi8xfdFJZYDVeuP5K0kpAhmTEG2SjH39cXoyMzQbsraUBwl1OR4n` you will instead get:
+If you provide a shuffled character set, for example:

+    WLgvI6CN7tqi8xfdFJZYDVeuP5K0kpAhmTEG2SjH39cXoyMzQbsraUBwl1OR4n

+You will instead get:

     100 -> Lj
     101 -> LH